Hawaiian Airlines: Growth outside Hawaii (1984–1994)

 Heading into the 1990s, Hawaiian Airlines faced financial difficulties, racking up millions of dollars in losses throughout the previous three years.
 Due to the airline's increasingly unprofitable operations, it filed for Chapter 11 bankruptcy protection in September 1993.
-During this time, the company reduced many of its costs: reorganizing its debt, wrestling concessions from employees, cutting overcapacity, and streamlining its fleet by disposing many of the planes it had added to its fleet just a few years earlier.
+During this time, the company reduced many of its costs: reorganizing its debt, wrestling concessions from employees, cutting overcapacity, and streamlining its fleet by disposing of many of the planes it had added to its fleet just a few years earlier.

 As part of Hawaiian's restructuring, it sold Kapalua Airport to the State of Hawaii in 1993.
 Hawaiian soon after discontinued service to the airport as it retired its Dash 7 fleet.
 The retirement of the Dash 7 in 1994 also resulted in the airline operating a more streamlined all-jet fleet as it exited bankruptcy in September 1994.

 All jet fleet (1994–2003)

 To replace its retired DC-8s and L-1011s, Hawaiian Airlines leased six DC-10s from American Airlines, who continued to provide maintenance on the aircraft.
 An agreement with American also included participation in American's SABRE reservation system and participation in American Airlines' AAdvantage frequent flyer program.
 The DC-10s were subsequently retired between 2002 and 2003.
 The company replaced these leased DC-10s with 14 leased Boeing 767 aircraft during a fleet modernization program that also replaced its DC-9s with new Boeing 717 aircraft.
 The Boeing aircraft featured an updated rendition of the company's "Pualani" tail art, which had appeared on its Douglas aircraft since the 1970s.
 A new design was updated by a local artist Mauriel Morejon.
-Pualani, which means “flower of the sky,” the key icon of Hawaiian's brand for more than four decades, continues to feature on the tail of the aircraft; beneath her, a silver maile lei with woven pakalana flowers wraps around the fuselage.
+Pualani, which means "flower of the sky," the key icon of Hawaiian's brand for more than four decades, continues to feature on the tail of the aircraft; beneath her, a silver maile lei with woven pakalana flower wraps around the fuselage.

+In October 2002, Hawaiian began service to Phoenix Sky Harbor airport with its Boeing 767–300 aircraft.

 Second bankruptcy and reorganization (2003–2005)

 In March 2003, Hawaiian Airlines filed for Chapter 11 bankruptcy protection for the second time in its history.
 The airline continued its normal operations, and at the time was overdue for $4.5 million worth of payments to the pilots' pension plan.
 Within the company, it was suggested that the plan be terminated.
-As of May 2005, Hawaiian Airlines had received court approval of its reorganization plan.
-The company emerged from bankruptcy protection on June 2, 2005, with reduced operating costs through renegotiated contracts with its union work groups; restructured aircraft leases; and investment from RC Aviation, a unit of San Diego-based Ranch Capital, which bought a majority share in parent company Hawaiian Holdings Inc in 2004.
+As of May 2005, Hawaiian Airlines had received court approval for its reorganization plan.
+The company emerged from bankruptcy protection on June 2, 2005, with reduced operating costs through renegotiated contracts with its union work groups; restructured aircraft leases; and investment from RC Aviation, a unit of San Diego–based Ranch Capital, which bought a majority share in parent company Hawaiian Holdings Inc in 2004.